 In 2019, the City asked the community to help us name the three new streets on the Downtown Riverfront site.
 After an engaging process that generated more than 1,100 ideas from community members, Mayor Vinis revealed the final street names: Annie Mims Lane, Nak-nak Avenue, and Wiley Griffon Way.
 Visit the Engage Eugene website to learn more about the selection process and the history behind the chosen names.

-For the vertical development of the neighborhood, the City is working with Atkins Dame, Inc. (formerly referred to as Williams/Dame & Associates or WDA) who have a tremendous amount of downtown and riverfront redevelopment experience.
+For the vertical development of the neighborhood, the City is working with Atkins Dame, Inc. (formerly Williams/Dame & Associates, WDA below) who have a tremendous amount of downtown and riverfront redevelopment experience.
 Atkins Dame has a commitment to, and track record of, developing high quality projects that create a unique sense of place and neighborhood.

 Atkins Dame started construction on the “Heartwood” project (Parcel 7) in August 2022.
 Located on 5th Avenue just east of the viaduct, this first building will be four stories with 95 market rate apartment homes.
-The project is expected to be completed in early 2024.
-Construction on the “Portal” (Parcel 3BC), a new community with 130 market rate apartment homes, is scheduled to start in 2023.
+The project is expected to be completed in early 2024 and leasing information can be found at The Heartwood website.
+Construction on the “Portal” (Parcel 3B/3C), a new community with 130 market rate apartment homes, is scheduled to start in 2023.
 The Portal is located at the southwest intersection of 4th Avenue and Mill Street.
 Both projects are designed to the standards of Earth Advantage Gold and will exceed current energy codes.
 They are also designed to meet Fitwell 1-star compliance, a “healthy building” standard that includes amenities such as fitness rooms and bike racks.
 Construction will result in local job creation with minority, women and emerging small business (MWESB) enterprises.

 Below is a recap of major milestones with Atkins Dame: